ferryjul/fairCORELS/faircorels/README.md

 GMP (GNU Multiple Precision library) is not required, but it is *highly recommended*, as it improves performance.
 If it is not installed, fairCORELS will run slower.

-The `fairCORELS` module includes two classifier methods : `CorelsClassifier` and `CorelsBagging`.
+The `fairCORELS` module includes two classifier methods : `FairCorelsClassifier` and `FairCorelsBagging`.
-The `CorelsClassifier` class implements the fairCORELS method.
-The `CorelsBagging` class provides a wrapper to perform the Bagging ensemble method using `CorelsClassifier` as a base learner.
+The `FairCorelsClassifier` class implements the fairCORELS method.
+The `FairCorelsBagging` class provides a wrapper to perform the Bagging ensemble method using `FairCorelsClassifier` as a base learner.
 The currently supported fairness notions are : statistical parity, predictive parity, predictive equality, equal opportunity, equalized odds, and conditional use accuracy equality.

 # Detail of the classifiers' parameters :

-## CorelsClassifier :
+## FairCorelsClassifier :

 ### Constructor arguments :